 - Blue light – A specific band of blue light can have a negative effect on the retina and adds to the risk of getting AMD.
 Both the sun and artificial light sources emit harmful blue light

 Can Macular Degeneration be prevented?

 While there is no cure for AMD, early detection is the best way to prevent vision loss.
 Along with maintaining a healthy weight and quitting smoking, research shows that a diet rich in low-fat foods such as dark green, leafy vegetables can aid in the prevention of AMD.
-Vitamin C, vitamin E, lutein/zeaxanthin and zinc are all nutrients that help keep the eyes healthy.
+Vitamin A, vitamin C, vitamin E, lutein/zeaxanthin and zinc are all nutrients that help keep the eyes healthy.